 and, later, Portland.
-Over the Cascade Line speed the air-conditioned Cascade, Oregonian, West Coast, and Klamath.

-The second line from Black Butte-the Siskiyou Line-turns toward the coast, charging through the deep forested Siskiyous and dropping down past hillside orchards and farms of the Rogue River Valley to Medford.
+Over the Cascade Line speed the airconditioned Cascade, Oregonian, West Coast, and Klamath.
+The second line from Black Butte-the Siskivou Lineturns toward the coast, charging through the deep forested Siskiyous and dropping down past hillside orchards and farms of the Rogue River Valley to Medford.
 Grants Pass is next-on a bend of the rushing Rogue River.
-Then up over the Calapooya Mountains and down again, over the Umpqua River Valley and north into Eugene, Salem and Portland.
-This is the route of the air-conditioned Shasta.
+Then up over the Calapoova Mountains and down again, over the Umpqua River Valley and north into Eugene, Salem and Portland.